Large Chicken Bacon Ranch

 - Large Taco

 Stoner's pizza sauce topped with beef, jalapenos, sprinkled with taco seasoning and covered with whole-milk mozzarella cheese.
-Served with a side of lettuce, tomato, sour cream and buffalo sauce.$19.99
+Served with a side of lettuce, tomato, sour cream and buffalo sauce.$15.99

 - Large Italian Steak